GOLD AND METALLIC INKS

 For those who prefer ink over gouache, these are vibrant, mixable, waterproof, and dry with a little bit of a raised sheen.
 I usually thin them down with a tiny bit of water.
 Make sure to clean your nib after use, even with a few drops of ammonia in water, because once dried on your nib, this ink is hard to remove (learn from my mistakes).

-My love for this stuff knows no bounds.
-It's simply the best white I've used: it's opaque, and I can get good hairlines with it.
-It comes in a very thick, pudding-like consistency, so you have to thin it waaaaay down in your inkwell, which is where the fancy micro spatula comes in.
-Contrary to its name, it is not waterproof (yeah...I know).
+My love for this Dr. Ph.
+Martin’s Bleedproof White knows no bounds.
+It's simply the best white I've used, for nib calligraphy or brush: it's opaque, and I can get good hairlines with it.
+It comes in a very thick, pudding-like consistency, so you have to transfer some to an inkwell and thin it down until it’s the consistency of cream, which is where the fancy micro spatula comes in.
+I also mix in a drop or two of gum arabic as a binder, which is better explained here.
+Contrary to its name, Bleed Proof White is not a waterproof ink (yeah...I know).

 SMALL BRUSH PENS

 If you've tried lettering with Tombow Dual Brush Pens, you know how magical they are, but also how sometimes you feel as if you're writing with a broom.
 My favorite small brush pens are the Tombow Fudenosuke Brush Pens, which come in a soft tip (the black-barreled pen) and a hard tip (the navy-barreled pen), and are now available in a 10-pack of colors in the hard tip.
 I also really like the Pentel Arts Sign Pen Touch, which comes in a variety of colors.

 WATERCOLOR BRUSH PEN

 I love using gel pens, like these in white, glitter, clear glaze (which adds an embossed effect), and metallics, for accenting calligraphed or brush-lettered work.